How Second-Chance Hiring Can Create Greater Equality in the Job Market

 Air Date: August 18, 2021

-Moderator: Rick Wade, Vice President, Strategic Alliances and Outreach, U.S. Chamber of Commerce, Glenn Spencer, SVP, Employment Policy Division, U.S. Chamber of Commerce, Latricia Boone, Vice President, U.S. Chamber of Commerce
+Moderator: Rick Wade, Senior Vice President of Strategic Alliances and Outreach, Glenn Spencer, Senior Vice President, Employment Policy Division, U.S. Chamber of Commerce, Latricia Boone, Vice President, U.S. Chamber of Commerce

 Featured Guests: Chiraag Bains, Special Assistant to the President, Criminal Justice & Guns Policy, Erin Fletcher, Director, Program Management and People Operations Support Team, Walmart, Tyrone White, Owner, MLK Deli, Kevin Gay, CEO, Operation New Hope, Monique Baptiste, Head of Workforce Philanthropy, JP Morgan Chase & Co.

 With outdated policies and stigmas against hiring employees with conviction records, many incarcerated individuals are unable to fully participate in the job market and contribute to the economy once they leave the prison system.
 Building pathways for these Americans and partnering with businesses that work to bring incarcerated individuals back into the workforce is key to overcoming these employment barriers.